rolandjlevy/express-basic-save-json-to-local-file/README.md

 # Node / Express app: writing json to file

 Inquiry form made with Node, Express and EJS which reads data from and writes data to a json file.
-All inquiries can be viewed in a table with the newest one showing first and deleted one at a time.
+All inquiries can be viewed in a table with the newest one showing first.
+Each one can be deleted.

 ## Links 🔗